maarten-pennings/WordClock/README.md

 Then I stumbled on a simpler [version](http://www.espruino.com/Tiny+Word+Clock).
 It uses an 8x8 LED matrix, so very little mechanics to do.
-The downside is that 8x8 LEDs means we are very restricted on the _model_: which words are placed where and how.
+The downside is that 8x8 LEDs means we are very restricted on the _lettering_: which letters (words) are placed where and how.